BlockstreamResearch/bip-frost-dkg/README.md

                          vss_commitments_sum: VSSCommitmentSumExt, shares_sum: Scalar) \
                          -> Tuple[bytes, DKGOutput]:
     """
-    Take the messages received from the participants and pre_finalize the DKG
+    Take the messages received from the coordinator and return eta to be compared and DKG output

-    :param List[bytes] vss_commitments_sum: output of running vss_sum_commitments() with vss_commitments from all participants (including this participant) (TODO: not a list of bytes)
+    :param SimplPedPopR1State state: the signer's state output by simplpedpop_round1
-    :param vss_commitments_sum: TODO
+    :param VSSCommitmentSumExt vss_commitments_sum: sum of VSS commitments received from the coordinator
-    :param scalar shares_sum: sum of shares received by all participants (including this participant) for this participant mod group order
+    :param Scalar shares_sum: sum of shares for this participant received from all participants (including this participant)
     :return: the data `eta` that must be input to an equality check protocol, the final share, the shared pubkey, the individual participants' pubkeys
     """
     t, n, my_idx = state